 “You can’t use up creativity.
 The more you use, the more you have.” –Maya Angelou

 Almitra Tattva is what she named it.
 The baby wraps are a product of Almitra Tattva Baby wearing Art Studio.
 “It was like having two children at once, one – my son and other this venture.”
-Later in the year, she and her husband Biplab Dutta co-founded Almitra Sustainables, a brand that manufactures sustainable products.
+Later in the year, Almitra Sustainables was founded by she and her husband Biplab Dutta.
+It is a brand that manufactures sustainable products.
 Biplab is also the first certified male educator of how to use these baby wraps as there are some international norms for it.

-At first, she made a facebook page and showcased the wraps there, after a month she got a shipment order from Europe, from there Almitra Tattva caught up and is doing great.
+At first, she made a facebook page and showcased the wraps there, after a month she got a shipment order from Europe.
+Almitra Tattva caught up and ever since is doing great.

 This name is inspired by Kahlil Gibran’s The Prophet (Almitra) and the Hindi word for Element (tattva).
 “The meaning stretches to Natural Elements.
 Four years and I haven’t looked back.”
 But this doesn’t mean she works non-stop.
 “I think it’s important not to rush always and slow down sometimes.
 Taking care of self should be our supreme focus.
 ‘Me time’ is important once in a while.“